Battle of Dunkirk: Aftermath

 Following the events at Dunkirk, the German forces regrouped before commencing operation Fall Rot, a renewed assault southward, starting on 5 June.
-Although the French soldiers who had been evacuated at Dunkirk returned to France a few hours later to stop the German advance and two fresh British divisions had begun moving to France in an attempt to form a Second BEF, the decision was taken on 14 June to withdraw all the remaining British troops, an evacuation called Operation Aerial.
+French soldiers evacuated from Dunkirk were landed in other parts of France a few hours later to try to stop the German advance.
+Two fresh British divisions were moving to France in an attempt to form a Second BEF.
+But British war leaders decided on 14 June to withdraw all remaining British troops, an evacuation called Operation Aerial.

 By 25 June, almost 192,000 Allied personnel, 144,000 of them British, had been evacuated through various French ports.
 Although the French Army fought on, German troops entered Paris on 14 June.
-The French government was forced to negotiate an armistice at Compiègne on 22 June.
+The French government agreed to an armistice at Compiègne on 22 June.

-The loss of materiel on the beaches was enormous.
+The loss of British and French materiel on the beaches was enormous.
 The British Army left enough equipment behind to fit out about eight to ten divisions.
 Discarded in France were, among other things, huge supplies of ammunition, 880 field guns, 310 guns of large calibre, some 500 anti-aircraft guns, about 850 anti-tank guns, 11,000 machine guns, nearly 700 tanks, 20,000 motorcycles and 45,000 motor cars and lorries.
+Officers told troops falling back from Dunkirk to burn or otherwise disable their trucks (so as not to let them benefit the advancing German forces).

 Army equipment available at home was only just sufficient to equip two divisions.
-The British Army needed months to re-supply properly, and some planned introductions of new equipment were halted while industrial resources concentrated on making good the losses.
-Officers told troops falling back from Dunkirk to burn or otherwise disable their trucks (so as not to let them benefit the advancing German forces).
+The British Army needed months to re-supply properly, and some planned introductions of new types of equipment were halted while industrial resources concentrated on making good the losses.
 The shortage of army vehicles after Dunkirk was so severe that the Royal Army Service Corps (RASC) was reduced to retrieving and refurbishing obsolete buses and coaches from British scrapyards to press them into use as troop transports.
 Some of these antique workhorses were still in use as late as the North African campaign of 1942.

 On 2 June, the Dean of St Paul's, Walter Matthews, was the first to call the evacuation the "Miracle of Dunkirk".

 During the following week papers were filled with letters from readers making an obvious association.
 It was remembered that the Archbishop of Canterbury had announced that the Day of National Prayer might well be a turning point, and it was obvious to many that God had answered the nation's collective prayer with the 'miracle of Dunkirk'.
 The evidence of God's intervention was clear for those who wished to see it; papers had written of calm seas and the high mist which interfered with the accuracy of German bombers.